eduvpn/documentation/PROFILE_CONFIG.md

 ### OpenVPN Range Six

 Specify the IPv6 range for OpenVPN VPN clients.
-This setting is used when `protoList` contains `openvpn`.
 As an example:

 ```
 'oRangeSix' => 'fdb4:2da1:2f15:a488::/64',